Category Archives: Featured

 Learn about Linux and Unix date & time formating with the help of simple explanation and added example.
 Date command in Unix & Linux is used to format date as well as time.
 First portion of this article covers Date function and the second portion has the time function covered.

-How to configure passwordless ssh &sftp access in Unix & Linux systems?
-Follow these simple steps with examples with a basic troubleshooting section at the end. sftp uses underlaying ssh access for authentication and after you establish passwordless ssh access you will have passwordless sftp access as well.
+How to configure passwordless ssh & sftp access in Unix & Linux systems?
+Follow these simple steps with examples with a basic troubleshooting section at the end. sftp uses underlying ssh access for authentication and after you establish passwordless ssh access you will have passwordless sftp access a s well.

 This a real life example of configuring passwordless access for two users .
 The user ‘web’ in this case needs a secure password less access to another user james in a server ‘devserver’

 This is a Unix Tutorial where you can learn Unix OS Basics to get started with UNIX and Linux operating systems and covers Unix Directory structure , Unix Commads and Unix Shells

 Learn about the Unix commands with their usages and examples.